N4rr34n6/BitTorrent-Analysis-Tool/README.md

 ## System Language Considerations

-If your system uses a language other than Spanish, you may need to modify the following line in the script to match the system's time zone and format:
+If your system uses a language other than Spanish or English, you may need to modify the following line in the script to match the system's time zone and format:

 ```powershell
 $cleanedTime = $fields[1] -replace "Hora de verano romance", ""